Chicken Döner Kebab Recipe

 The Best Chicken Marinade

 Yogurt is one of the key ingredients for marinating the chicken in this recipe.
 Since yogurt is acidic, it tenderizes the meat (we’re talking fork tender here, people).
 Add lemon zest and lemon juice, along with a perfect blend of spices, and dinner couldn’t be any easier.
-Smoked paprika is used, and while not a “traditional” ingredient (it’s Spanish, and döner is Turkish), it adds incredible flavor and mimics the smokiness of cooking over an open flame.
-Also, I opted for garlic powder instead of minced garlic in this recipe out of sheer laziness.
-But feel free to use 1-2 cloves of minced fresh garlic if you like.
-Cinnamon sticks add a hint of flavor, which is not too overpowering.
+In addition, feel free to use 1-2 cloves of minced fresh garlic if you like.

 How to Serve Chicken Döner Kebab

 Döner is usually served inside a pita with fresh veggies and sauce of some kind.
 Make a simple yogurt sauce by adding 1-2 cloves of minced garlic to one cup of plain yogurt.
 Or, try tahini sauce with parsley (linked in the recipe below).
 A perfect side for chicken döner is fingerling potatoes or sweet potato wedges with chili and cinnamon.
 I like making up a batch of chicken döner kebab to have throughout the week for salads and sandwiches.